Mornings of Stillness: How a Local Mountain Resets My Rhythm

 Now mid-morning, the light has turned harsh.
 Not too many years ago, I might have seen the lack of clouds as a reason to head back to the car.
 But since I have no trophy to collect, Fern and I just keep wandering until we discover a massive boulder field tucked away in the gorge.

-This simple act of stopping, noticing, identifying has helped me find perspective, even purpose, when I’ve felt scattered and creatively lost in the woods.
+This simple act of stopping, noticing, and identifying has helped me find perspective, even purpose, when I’ve felt scattered and creatively lost in the woods.
 It forces me to physically pause, use my mind, and assign words to things that bother or elate me.
 And more often than not, it helps me to see what I couldn’t before.

 The Texture of Time